-It’s unlikely you’ll find a program that covers all the above, and that’s a good thing!
-Different programs like to specify their curriculum to a certain type of student, so make sure you get a good understanding of who a certification is geared towards before signing up.
+It’s unlikely you’ll find a program covering all the above, which is a good thing!
+Different programs like to specify their curriculum to a certain type of student, so make sure you understand who certification is geared towards before signing up.

-In addition to the institutions above, data science certifications are also offered by high-end institutions like Boston University, MIT, UC Berkeley, Georgetown, and even through Harvard’s extension school, among many others.
+In addition to the institutions above, data science certifications are also offered by high-end institutions like Boston University, MIT, UC Berkeley, Georgetown, and even Harvard’s extension school, among many others.

 Academic Data Science Certifications: What Do They Cost and How Long Do They Take?

-Where data science bootcamps generally have a very standardized price and duration, data science certifications have tons of variability.
+Data science bootcamps generally have a very standardized price and duration.
+Data science certifications have tons of variability.
 This is great, as it adds to your ability to compare and contrast options to find the one that fits best for you.

-For example, on one end of the spectrum is Columbia University’s Data Science for Executives Certification, which is a series of courses, each with their own certification, that last five weeks each.
+For example, Columbia University’s Data Science for Executives Certification is on one end of the spectrum, a series of courses, each with their certification, that last five weeks each.
 The fee for each of these five-week courses is $347.
-This serves as a reasonable way to get exposure to exactly the skills you want, all from a competitive school, without much commitment.
+This serves as a reasonable way to get exposure to precisely the skills you want, all from a competitive school, without much commitment.

-There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced), and costs $18,900.
-The target audience here would certainly be someone who is looking for a long-term, in-depth deep dive into this subsection of data science while also working a full-time job.
+There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced) and costs $18,900.
+The target audience would certainly be looking for a long-term, in-depth deep dive into this subsection of data science while also working a full-time job.

-You’ll commonly see six month programs in the $5,000 range, but there are truly credible options to match almost all levels of time commitment and affordability.
-When it comes to self-paced programs especially, you’re afforded the ability to really customize your educational experience around your life circumstances, which is perfect for those with many other commitments and obligations.
+You’ll commonly see six-month programs in the $5,000 range, but there are truly credible options to match almost all-time commitment and affordability levels.
+When it comes to self-paced programs especially, you’re afforded the ability to customize your educational experience around your life circumstances, perfect for those with many other commitments and obligations.